 Step 4: Compare Demand to Existing Supply.
-Today, there are approximately 1,858 parking spaces available on the MGSH campus.
+Today, there are 1,858 parking spaces available on the MGSH campus.
 Based on existing utilization patterns, approximately 200 of these existing spaces are available at peak times and could support future hospital expansion.

 Table III-I summarizes the estimated new parking supply needed to support the proposed master plan.
-The project team estimates a need for a total of max 1,046 net new parking spaces for all future master plan phases.
+The project team estimates a cumulative maximum of 1,046 net new parking spaces for Phases 1A-4.

 Figure III-I shows the location of proposed master plan components and potential impacts to existing parking supply.
 The project team has considered two potential locations for a new parking structure to support the first phases of the master plan, each of which would result in a loss of existing parking spaces in lots GSL 2 and GSL 3.
-Assuming a 1:1 parking replacement rate, the project team estimates a total parking build (net new spaces + replacement spaces) of max 1,494 parking spaces for all future master plan phases.
+Assuming a 1:1 parking replacement rate, the project team estimates a cumulative maximum parking build (net new spaces + replacement spaces) of max 1,494 parking spaces for Phases 1A-4.
 The future demand and supply estimates are summarized in Table III-I.

-TABLE III-I: ESTIMATED FUTURE PARKING DEMAND AND SUPPLY NEEDED (CUMULATIVE)
+TABLE III-I: MAXIMUM FUTURE PARKING DEMAND AND SUPPLY